 Tyler recently released his sixth album, “Love Songs Hate Songs“.
 The 14-track album was recorded, engineered and produced by Tyler at his state of the art studio, and showcases his depth as a writer and performer.
 The album is reminiscent of live recordings by Stevie Wonder, Sting, and Peter Gabriel.
-His band has performed across the Midwest over the last ten years, and has been featured at Summerfest, Chicago’s infamous Elbow Room and Midpoint International Music Festival.
-His songs are available for streaming on Spotify, and his latest three releases are internationally available on iTunes and Amazon as well as other online retailers.
-He has been nominated for 17 Wisconsin Area Music Industry Awards, receiving his ninth nod in 2013 for the best keyboardist in the state.
+His band has been featured at Summerfest, Chicago’s infamous Elbow Room and Midpoint International Music Festival.
+Songs are available for streaming on Spotify, and his latest three releases are available internationally on iTunes and Amazon as well as other online retailers.

-Although he formally trained, Tyler’s musical education came primarily by performing constantly and by writing original music, whether for his albums, or for TV and Radio.
-His father, an accomplished reed player, introduced him to music at a very young age.
-Seminal influences include the work of Carl Stalling, Mozart, Alexandre Desplat, Hans Zimmer, Vince Guaraldi, Peter Gabriel, Beatles, U2, Stevie Wonder and the scores to Star Wars, The Incredibles, Chariots of Fire, and Harold and Maude.
+Although formally trained, Tyler’s musical education came primarily by performing constantly and by writing original music, whether for his albums, or for TV and Radio.
+Seminal influences include the work of Carl Stalling, Mozart, Alexandre Desplat, Hans Zimmer, Vince Guaraldi, Peter Gabriel, Beatles, U2, Stevie Wonder and the scores to Star Wars, The Incredibles, The Imitation Game, Chariots of Fire, and Harold and Maude.

-When not writing music and performing, Tyler enjoys spending time with his family and exploring the world through astronomy, paleontology, fly fishing and the natural world.
+When not writing and performing, Tyler enjoys spending time with his family and exploring the world through astronomy, paleontology, cooking, fly fishing and the natural world.